gazebosim/docs/edifice/install_windows_src.md

 # Source Installation on Windows 10

-Currently, `ign-gazebo` and `ign-launch` are not supported on Windows 10.
+Currently, `ign-launch` is not supported on Windows 10.

 Additionally, command line tools, DART physics engine, and GUI capabilities are not currently supported in Windows.
 These functionalities correspond to the currently